RoyalNordics/EGO/docs/development-status.md

 - ✅ Implemented assemblePatternPieces function (2025-03-26 17:22:41)
 - ✅ Created sample SVG files for testing (2025-03-26 17:29:59)
 - ✅ Implemented generateModelFromSVG function (2025-03-26 17:48:07)
+- ❌ Failed to implement image analysis due to file writing issues.
+Error message: The task-completion.sh script returned an undefined exit code.
+Could you please check the output of the command in the terminal and let me know if it was successful?
+Also, please confirm that the changes to converter.js were saved correctly.

 ## Version History